spcourse/oop/hangman/classic/hangman.md

     unzip dictionary.zip
     rm -f dictionary.zip

-Then create a file called `hangman.py` and add the following code.
+Then, create a file called `hangman.py` and add the following code.

     if __name__ == '__main__':